WandererInThisWorld/Builders-Wand-old/README.md

 # Installation

-To install this Datapack, click "Clone or Download", then Download ZIP.
-You have to unzip the Downloaded File which includes a zipfile named "builders_wand".
+To install this Datapack correctly you need to download two zipfiles, named: "builders_wand.zip" and Builder's Wand.zip".
+Click on these zip files and you will be brought to a different page with direct Download Buttons on the right hand side.
+Click that and save it.
 Then open your Minecraft directory, where the savefile for your world is saved.
-Your worldsave contains a folder "datapacks", where the zipfile named:"builders_wand" needs to be copied into.
+Your worldsave contains a folder "datapacks", where the zipfile named: "builders_wand.zip" needs to be copied into.

-The Texture for the Wand is provided with a Resourcepack that comes as a seperate ZIP File in the Download, named "Builder's Wand".
-Copy The Resourcepack into your resourepacks folder in your Minecraft Directory and activate the resourcepack in the Game under options-> Resource packs.
+The Texture for the Wand is provided with a Resourcepack that comes as a file named "Builder's Wand.zip".
+Copy The Resourcepack into your Resourepacks Folder in your Minecraft Directory and activate the Resourcepack in the Game under Options-> Resource Packs.

 # Uninstall